Paid surveys used to only target adults, but thankfully, more and more panels have started offering online surveys for money for teens.

 The obvious challenge before you can embark your money making adventure is to sift out those legit online survey panels from those scams.

-have compiled the following pointers that can be helpful for teenage workers, to assist them get their hands onto fully legit paid online surveys, and more importantly to identify those who really pay in cash.
+I have compiled a few pointers that can be helpful for teenage workers, to assist them get their hands onto fully legit paid online surveys, and more importantly to identify those who really pay in cash.

 However, before you check out this stuff, let’s get started with certain survey panels that have no restriction (with free registration) to youngsters, who can start from 6 years up: